Relative Clauses

 What Are Relative Clauses?

-Relative pronouns connect the adjectival clause to the independent clause.
-A relative pronoun heads an adjectival clause that adds more information to the noun/noun phrase in the independent clause.
-The most common relative pronouns are as follows: who, that, which, whom, and whose.
-Remember that whose must be followed by a noun.
+Relative pronouns connect the relative clause to the independent clause.
+They introduce the relative clause, providing additional information about the noun or noun phrase in the independent clause.
+The most common relative pronouns are who, that, which, whom, and whose.
+Keep in mind that whose must always be followed by a noun.

 This is my father who/that visited us last night.